 Laura Skaer: I would be happy to stay in touch with you, and I appreciate you having me on.

 Gerardo Del Real: Thank you.

-To your wealth, Gerardo Del Real For the past decade, Gerardo Del Real has worked behind-the-scenes providing research, due diligence and advice to large institutional players, fund managers, newsletter writers and some of the most active high net worth investors in the resource space.
-Now, he is bringing his extensive experience to the public through Outsider Club and Resource Stock Digest Premium.
+To your wealth, For the past decade, Gerardo Del Real has worked behind-the-scenes providing research, due diligence and advice to large institutional players, fund managers, newsletter writers and some of the most active high net worth investors in the resource space.
+Now, he is bringing his extensive experience to the public through Outsider Club, Resource Stock Digest Premium, and Resource Stock Digest Trader.
 For more about Gerardo, check out his editor page.